Checking China: What is the Quad alliance?

 The Covid-19 pandemic has been central to giving the grouping greater meaning.
 The four countries used the Quad framework to commit to distributing 1.3 billion vaccine doses, with more than 485 million already delivered.

-Other issues they are working on within the Quad format: "clean" shipping, fighting global warming and building more secure IT and internet infrastructure.
+Other issues they are working on within the Quad format include "clean" shipping, fighting global warming and building more secure IT and Internet infrastructure.

-The meeting in Melbourne this week is in part to set the agenda for the next summit of Quad leaders, which is set for Japan, possibly in May.
+The meeting in Melbourne this week is in part to set the agenda for the next summit of Quad leaders, which is to be in Japan, possibly in May.